drsinder/Notes/README.md

   "SendGridEmail": "youremail@wherever.com",

-  "SendGridName": "Your Name on behalf of Notes 2022",
+  "SendGridName": "Your Name on behalf of Notes",

   "SyncfusionKey": "xxx"